omerome83/omerome83/README.md

   - 🎥 Enjoying music, movies, or video games in my media room
   - 🍳 Cooking

-You can also find me on [twitter](https://www.twitter.com/omerome) as well as [linkedin](https://www.linkedin.com/in/romelwilliams/) posting about my web development journey and other topics I am passionate about.
+You can also find me on [twitter](https://www.twitter.com/omerome) and [linkedin](https://www.linkedin.com/in/romelwilliams/) posting about my web development journey as well as topics I am passionate about.